Frequently Asked Questions

 For stream monitors, any group with a MiCorps Volunteer Stream Monitoring Program (VSMP) grant (past or present) and anyone who wants to have their monitoring information broadly and publicly distributed may enter data into the MDE.
 For lake monitors, all Cooperative Lakes Monitoring Program (CLMP) participants are encouraged to enter their data; however, MiCorps staff will be able to assist lake monitors who are not able to enter their own data.

-If you are not a VSMP grant recipient or a CLMP participant, more information on who may enter data and how to obtain a login and password for the MDE is available here.
+If you are not a VSMP grant recipient or a CLMP participant, more information on who may enter data and the process for doing so is available on our MDE landing page.

 I need a username and password to enter my data into the MiCorps Data Exchange (MDE).

-Can I list my group on the MiCorps website?
+Can I list my stream monitoring organization on the MiCorps website?

 How can I find other groups who are already doing volunteer monitoring in my area?